 The sooner the better.
 The Orfalea College Of Business Graduate Programs office makes admissions decisions on a rolling basis and as a result there is no guarantee that there will be space remaining by the deadline.
 Therefore, we strongly encourage applicants to submit their completed application materials well in advance of the applicable deadline.
-This includes the CSU Mentor application, transcripts, entrance exam scores, a resume, supplemental application, and optional letters of recommendation.
+This includes the CSU Mentor application, transcripts, entrance exam scores, a resume, supplemental application, and (1) or (3) required letters of recommendation (depending on the program).

 What are the factors used in determining if I get into the program?